cdchan/fantasy-basketball/README.md

 1. Set the sport / season id in `YAHOO_SPORT_ID`
     * `python yahoo.util.py` will print the sport / season id.
 1. Set the league id in `YAHOO_LEAGUE_ID`
-1. Enter the Monday of the first week of the season in `SEASON_START`
-    * These scripts assume that weekly scoring starts on Mondays
 1. (optional if scraping from Yahoo)
     * Set a Yahoo cookie in `YAHOO_COOKIE_STRING`
     * Set the column number of stats in the player projections page in `YAHOO_STATS_MAPPING`
-1. Update `schedule_{current year}.csv` with the correct schedule for the current season.
-    * Update `calc_h2h_points.py` to use the right schedule.

 ## Run order